storyblok/storyblok-js-client/README.md

 ### Isomorphic fetch - Version 5

 As we removed Axios, some developers would want to use the SDK under Node's environment.
 So we added [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch) to deal with fetch, AbortController and XMLHttpRequest.
-Node already deal with those features nativelly from Version `17`, but we'll keep using isomorphic-fetch for now until Node's most recent versions became more popular and more largelly used.
+Node already deal with those features nativelly from Version `17`, but we'll keep using isomorphic-fetch for now until Node's most recent versions become more popular and more largelly used.
 As a part of our efforts to make the SDK more lightweight to web users, under the hood, the import of node-fetch is conditional depending either the app is under Node's environment or not.

 ## Documentation